LootToken/Loot-Marketplace-Framework/README.md

 ##### Marketplace

 - A marketplace defined in our smart contract is essentially a class of assets in the contract that address/addresses have exclusive ownership over.
 This means they are able to create and distribute assets to players of their game.
-- A marketplace can be created dynamically at any time by the contract owner, which will immediately give them exclusive market rights.
-- These distributed assets can then be bought, sold, traded and removed by a NEO address.
+- These distributed assets can then be bought, sold, traded and/or removed by a NEO address.
-- The marketplace owner is someone who has exclusive asset rights over their named marketplace assets.
+- A marketplace can be created dynamically at any time by the contract owner, which will immediately give them exclusive asset rights over their named marketplace assets.
 - The economic value of these assets is decided upon by the community of an integrated title.
 - It is important to note however this does not allow the marketplace owner to take items from the player at any time or have any control of the players assets once given to them.